Znurre/perfect-error-handling/README.md

 };
 ```

-I am not gonna explain everything here, as all of it can be looked up at cppreference, but some things are worth nothing.
+I am not gonna explain everything here, as all of it can be looked up at cppreference, but some things are worth noting.
 For example, the coupling between the `promise<T>` type and `result<T>` might seem a bit unclear.

 The way it works, is that we'll have our functions return the `result<T>` type.
 When the compiler sees that we are using the coroutine operators (`co_return`), it will automatically resolve the promise type based on the `promise_type` type alias of `result<T>`, and use that for our coroutine.